 The crisis also had a repercussion in the context of Sino-Japanese relations, as Tokyo and Beijing were at that time, locked horns over a range of contentious issues including a dispute over hydrocarbon resources in the undelimited areas of the East China Sea.27 China's media ran extensive coverage on the Takeshima/Dokdo dispute with hawks applauding South Korea's strong reaction and urging Beijing to follow suit.
-Sun Zhihui, then head of China's State Oceanic Administration (SOA), praised South Korea's action as a firm defense of territory and stated that China should small learn from its 28 neighbor.
-Likely Japan-ROK relationship is plagued with pressured or emboldened by Seoul's tough posture, Beijing unleashed nationwide anti-Japan protests in April 2005 and, in September, deployed a flotilla of five naval ships to exercise near the contested East China Sea natural gas fields.
+Sun Zhihui, then head of China's State Oceanic Administration (SOA), praised South Korea's action as a firm defense of territory and stated that China should learn from its neighbor. by Seoul's tough posture, Beijing nationwide anti-Japan protests in April 2005 and, in September, deployed a flotilla of five naval ships to exercise near the contested East China Sea natural gas fields.